EddieDover/Theater-of-the-Mind/SYSTEMS.md

 If using native Foundry, place your templates in the <FOUNDRY_VTT/Data/totm/> folder.

-If using The Forge, <MODULE_NAME> will create a folder at the top level of your Assets Library named [totm].
+If using The Forge, this module will create a folder at the top level of your Assets Library named `totm`.
 Place your templates in this folder.

 ## Required Minimal Top Level Structure